 What Is a Trade Sale of a Business

-Trade sales are often seen as a golden opportunity for business owners looking to sell their company, or for savvy buyers seeking to expand their market share.
+Trade sales are often seen as an opportunity for business owners looking to sell their company, or seeking to expand their market share.

 Despite their potential advantages, trade sales can be complex, and navigating the process without the right knowledge can be challenging.